NamGungGeon/expressjs-template/README.md

 Click `Use this template` button and create your own repository based on `expressjs-template`.

-Don't forget changing name and version in `package.json` (You must change project name.
-The all `deploy`-about scripts are using project name for identifying projects.)
+Don't forget changing name and version in `package.json`

+(You must change project name.
+All `deploy`-about scripts are using project name for identifying projects.)

 ## Script: dev(Debug)